For Parents & Teachers

 Performance opportunities are listed on the pages for each individual program.
 Select your program from the list here for more information.

 Is Winona Lake a safe town?

 Winona Lake is a small, neighborly, lakeside community.
 Grace College is located in its heart.
 All buildings are within a short walking distance, along well lit sidewalks.
-Blue campus emergency phones are scattered throughout campus, and Grace College Security is available 24-hours a day, should any safety needs arise while staying on campus.
+Blue campus emergency phones are scattered throughout campus, and Grace College Campus Safety is available 24-hours a day, should any safety needs arise while staying on campus.

 Is there a curfew?